Why Wisdom Tooth Extraction is Necessary

 The specific type of wisdom teeth removal will be determined by a variety of factors, including tooth position, root shape, and how much room is in the mouth.
 During your initial consultation and examination with the doctor, you will get a better understanding of how your wisdom teeth will need to be removed and whether there are vital structures like nerves or sinuses nearby.

 The Hill Country Oral Surgery team will discuss treatment costs during your initial consultation.
 We have a dedicated insurance coordinator to help you through this process.
 In some cases, the insurance provider may cover all or a portion of the procedure.
 It is difficult to estimate the price of treatment for each patient, as each patient is different.
-For example, the amount of teeth being extracted will alter the price of the procedure, as well as the type of anesthesia given to the patient.
+For example, the number of teeth being extracted will alter the price of the procedure, as well as the type of anesthesia given to the patient.

 About Hill County Oral Surgery